 So Then, What Is the Best Acetylcholine Supplement to Use?

 We are back to our original question.
 But, we can answer it now, because we have learned the three different types of acetylcholine supplements currently available.
 It might surprise you, but no single type is comprehensive enough to provide you with the best results.
 We, therefore, recommend that you use all the three supplements together in a nootropic stack.
-Your personal goals should be determined the nootropic stack you use.
+Your personal goals should determine the nootropic stack you use.
 Available options are too many, but good examples include Noopept, Citicoline, and Huperzine or Pramiracetam, Centrophenoxine and Huperzine.

 I believe you already understand the importance of Acetylcholine, especially concerning memory and cognitive function.
 Having the right levels of the neurotransmitter in your brain can preserve, improve your memory and eliminate the risk of dreaded conditions such as dementia and Alzheimer’s.
 If you have the low brain power and decide to use nootropic supplements, then you must have heard about acetylcholinesterase inhibitors (AChEIs).

 This phrase may sound strange to you if you are not a medic, but it means a class of substances that block the breakdown or catabolism of the neurotransmitter acetylcholine thereby influencing brain function.
 Acetylcholinesterase is the enzyme that breaks down of the neurotransmitter in the brain.

 These substances work by inhibiting the functions of acetylcholinesterase around neurons to prevent it from destroying acetylcholine.
 By doing so, acetylcholine level increases leading to beneficial functions in higher brain functions.